camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/inbound/http-webhook.md

 description: Start a process instance with your custom webhook configuration, triggered by an external HTTP call.
 ---

-The **HTTP Webhook Connector** allows you to start a BPMN process instance triggered by external HTTP call.
+The **HTTP Webhook Connector** is an inbound Connector that allows you to start a BPMN process instance triggered by external HTTP call.

 :::note
 If you have used the HTTP Webhook Connector with a self-managed Camunda 8 configuration before the